taskes11/patchIT/README.md

 You can find a full description of patchIT in the article below:

-Kesidis, A., Krassanakis, V., Misthos, L.-M., & Merlemis N. (2022), patchIT: A Multipurpose Patch Creation Tool for Image Processing Applications.
-Multimodal Technologies and Interaction, 6(12), 111.
+A. L. Kesidis, V. Krassanakis, L-M. Misthos and N. Merlemis, "patchIT: a multipurpose patch creation tool for image processing applications", Multimodal Technologies and Interaction, vol. 6, no. 12, p.
+111, 2022.